-So in the spirit of financial independence I'll be sharing my expenses every month.
-Hopefully this will help anyone budgeting for studying abroad as well!
-All numbers are in NZD
+So in the spirit of financial independence, I'll be sharing my expenses every month.
+Hopefully, this will help anyone budgeting for studying abroad as well!
+All numbers are in NZD.

 Not moving into the international student accommodation provided by the university has been a great decision.
 I'm paying $120pw including bills compared to around $200pw!
 There is a power meter associated with my room so I only pay for the electricity I use.

-New Zealand has wonderful produce sections in all it's supermarkets but just like anywhere in the world the price can be a lot cheaper if you know where to look.
-Since I've only just moved here, for the majority of the month I didn't realise I was living 2 minutes away from an amazing Asian market with prices bellow half of what I was getting in the supermarkets!
+New Zealand has wonderful produce sections in all its supermarkets but just like anywhere in the world the price can be a lot cheaper if you know where to look.
+Since I've only just moved here, for the majority of the month I didn't realise I was living 2 minutes away from an amazing Asian market with prices below half of what I was getting in the supermarkets!
 On top of that I have joined a local co-op and thus will have access to whole-trade prices.
 Since the vast majority of these costs are from produce I expect costs to go down next month.

 - $10 for a bus card and a $20 top-up.